simdutf/simdutf/README.md

 /**
  * Compute the number of bytes that this UTF-32 string would require in Latin1 format.
  *
  * This function does not validate the input.
+It is acceptable to pass invalid UTF-32 strings but in such cases
+ * the result is implementation defined.
  *
  * This function is not BOM-aware.
  *